More and more scientific studies are revealing that there are direct links between dental health and your overall health.

 Here’s a look at other diseases and conditions that appear to be increasingly linked to oral health:

-• Cardiovascular Disease
+- Cardiovascular Disease

 Scientific studies have shown that heart disease, clogged arteries, stroke and bacterial endocarditis may be linked to oral health.
-Researchers believe that gum disease allows bacteria into your bloodstream, which then takes the bacteria to your heart.
+Researchers believe that gum disease allows bacteria into your bloodstream, which then takes the bacteria to your heart. - Pregnancy and Birth

 Gum disease has been linked to premature birth.
 It’s best to see your dentist if you are planning to get pregnant.
-Having proper dental health can be another way to ensure you have a healthy baby.
+Having proper dental health can be another way to ensure you have a healthy baby. - Diabetes

-Diabetes has been linked to periodontal disease and researchers believe that there is a link with poor dental health and an increase in the need for higher insulin doses.
+Diabetes has been linked to periodontal disease and researchers believe that there is a link with poor dental health and an increase in the need for higher insulin doses. - HIV/AIDS

-With HIV/AIDS, oftentimes the first indication that you have this infection is in your mouth with severe infections.
+With HIV/AIDS, oftentimes the first indication that you have this infection is in your mouth with severe infections. - Osteoporosis

 Many times, if you are suffering from bone loss, your dentist can detect this with a set of dental x-rays.
-Maintaining proper dental health can give you an idea of what is happening elsewhere in your body, giving you the knowledge to seek medical care if necessary.
+Maintaining proper dental health can give you an idea of what is happening elsewhere in your body, giving you the knowledge to seek medical care if necessary. - Other Conditions

 Sjogren’s syndrome, certain cancers, eating disorders, syphilis, gonorrhea and substance abuse can sometimes be detected from a dental examination.